 Following the 8-hour skills lab, students will join expert interprofessional faculty on a webinar to discuss their success in applying their new knowledge and skills and enablers and barriers to practice change.
 Using live polling, students will also discuss complex wound cases presented by faculty, demonstrating the application of best practices in wound prevention and management.
 Webinars occur twice annually, with an archived version available for viewing should the student not be able to attend the live session.

 What will I receive once I complete this program?

-Once the student successfully completes all the interactive courses in this interprofessional program (the skills lab and the webinar), they will receive a certificate of successful completion.
+Once the student successfully completes all of the program components (the skills lab and the webinar), they will receive a certificate of successful completion.

 Time: 9.5 hours to complete

 Pre-requisite: Successful completion of Best Practice Approach to Skin Health and Wound Management: Knowledge program (A100MNN)

 Program cost (skills lab and webinar, excluding the pre-requisite): $285.00 + tax

 Upcoming skills labs:

 Live webinar dates: